6 Creative Ways to Improve SEO Without Blogging Weekly

 Try this:

-• Publish it as both a downloadable PDF and as a landing page
+• Publish it as both a downloadable PDF, Notion Site, or Google Doc and as a landing page

 • Optimize the landing page for a high-intent keyword